 - Pour a little olive oil in a bowl and pat the dough with a little olive oil to keep it moist and put the dough it in the bowl.
 Cover the bowl with plastic wrap and allow to rise until it has doubled in size for an hour.

-- After an hour pat a little olive oil on your hands and dive the dough into balls.
+- After an hour, pat a little olive oil on your hands and divide the dough into balls.
 Form two balls/loaves however you want to form them-either circular or rectangular.

 - Preheat oven to 425.
 After dough has risen for the second time, bake for 10 minutes, then lower the temperature to 375, then bake for an additional 15 minutes.
 If you would like a firmer crust, bake for an additional 5 minutes.

 - After baking remove from oven and let cool completely and then cut and enjoy!

 This recipe is slightly adapted from a recipe found on food.com for French Peasant Bread

 to ensure a crispy crust, if you like that, is to add a pan of cold water in the rack below when you bake the bread

 Thank you so much, so glad you enjoyed